endrl/intro-skipper/README.md

 2. Install the Media Analyzer plugin from the General section
 3. Restart Jellyfin
 4. Go to Dashboard -> Scheduled Tasks -> Analyze Media and click the play button
+5. There is no Task Timer configured, create one if you want to scan daily (by default it will scan after "MediaLibrary scan" and when new items are added.
+You can disable this behaviour in the settings)

 ## Related projects